waseem-medhat/blog/content/posts/_index.md

 title = 'Posts'
 +++

-These are all the content I've written sorted in (reverse) chronological order, including posts from an old blog I started 3 years before this one.
+This is all the content I've written sorted in (reverse) chronological order, including posts from an old blog I started 3 years before this one.